open/close all folders

 Velstadt, the Royal Aegis

 A trusted knight who faithfully served King Vendrick in life, Velstadt went for the Undead Crypt on Vendrick's orders and remained there with the Fenito and a contingent of royal guards, standing watch over the crypt to this very day and inexplicably slaughtering any who enter.

 - Badass Cape: A twin-tailed one which is tailored in a scale fashion.

-- The Corruption: Unlike Ornstein, it's staying for so long in the Undead Crypt with nothing but Hollows (including his fellow knights and Vendrick himself that tainted him.
+- The Corruption: Staying for so long in the Undead Crypt with nothing but Hollows (including his fellow knights and Vendrick himself) has tainted him.

 - Drop the Hammer: He's got a gigantic, bell-shaped hammer which doubles as a sacred chime.